SoumyaSwaraj/Predico/README.md

-### Predico - The General Disease Prediction based on symptoms provided by patient- powered by Django & Machine Learning
+# Predico - The General Disease Prediction based on symptoms provided by patient- powered by Django & Machine Learning

+### Live Deployment/Demo Video - http://demos.soumyaswaraj.com/predico/

-# Abstract
+## Abstract
 In this era of  IT, technology has revolutionized the health domain to
 a  great  extent.
 This  project  aims  to  design  a  diagnostic  model  for  various  dis- eases relying on their symptoms.
 This System has used data mining techniques